 The third strategy is similar to the second, except you don't compare the hit point H to the last target point T, but always to the original target point in the middle of the paper.

 The fourth strategy looks equally wild.
 You just target the last hit point, so T' = H. Why would you do that?
 You wouldn't, of course, in this experiment.
-But it is pretty much the game of Chinese whispers.
+But it is pretty much the game of telephone.
 You aim for what the last person told you.
 Or, in other words, this is teaching someone, without a common and stable textbook.
 When one machine operator teaches his successor, the successor gets most of it, but not quite all.
 When this operator now teaches his successor, and the original operator is no longer around, your training diverges, just as those balls do here.

 So it is crucial to treat common errors with process improvement, and special errors with, well, special action.
 But how do you distinguish between those two kinds?
 It wouldn't help to know it only in hindsight, from the success or failure of the treatment.

-Distinguishing betweens the types of errors
+Distinguishing between the types of errors¶

 Common causes and special causes can be distinguished mathematically.
 The basis for that distinction is the Control chart (also called Shewhart chart or process-behaviour chart).